Salesforce

 • | Tracking Application Activity by License Type for License Differentiation |

-• | Reclaiming SaaS Licenses. |
+• | Reclaiming SaaS Licenses |

 Auto-Populated Salesforce License Information